Canada reopens its border for vaccinated US visitors

 ———

-Baumann reported from Seattle.
+Baumann reported from Blaine, Washington.
 Associated Press writer Carolyn Thompson contributed from Buffalo, N.Y.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.